-The rules are simple - you have to open a file by the standard library function fopen() before it can be read from or written to. fopen() takes an external name (like x.c or y.c), does some housekeeping and negotiation with the operating system, and returns an internal name which must be used in subsequent reads or writes of the file.
+The rules are simple - you have to open a file by the standard library function fopen() before it can be read from or written to. fopen() takes an external name (like x.cor y.c), does some housekeeping and negotiation with the operating system, and returns a pointer which must be used in subsequent reads or writes of the file.

-This internal name is actually a pointer, called a file pointer, to a structure which contains information about the file, such as the location of a buffer, the current character position in the buffer, whether the file is being read or written, and the like.
-Users don't need to know the details, because part of the standard I/O definitions obtained by including stdio.h is a structure definition called FILE.
+This pointer, called a FILE pointer, to a structure which contains information about the file, such as the location of a buffer, the current character position in the buffer, whether the file is being read or written, and the like.
 The only declaration needed for a file pointer is exemplified by

-FILE \fp, \fopen();
+FILE fp, fopen();

 This says that fp is a pointer to a FILE, and fopen () returns a pointer to a FILE.
-FILE is a type name, like int, not a structure tag.